datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@part1`
 In order to benchmark your model, you need to:

-1.Build a stupid model which predicts the output in the absence of input features {{1}}
+1.Build a stupid model which predicts the output in the absence of input features using central tendency measures{{1}}

 2.Calculate the Null RMSE for this stupid model {{2}}